 Nestled in a cedar forest overlooking the waters of Green Bay, Peninsula Players in Door County's Fish Creek is America's oldest professional resident summer theater.
 Beginning simply with "two planks and a passion," the theater opened its first show, Noel Coward’s "Hay Fever", on July 25, 1935, and has been captivating audiences since.
 They now perform 5 shows each season, offering everything from Greek tragedy to British farce.
 Theater goers stroll along the shore and enjoy a cocktail or picnic while they watch one of Door County’s spectacular sunsets.
 Then it’s time to head to the pavilion to enjoy an evening of memorable theater.

-Visitors will split a gut laughing their way through the season’s hysterical original productions at the American Folklore Theatre in Door County The theater is a critically acclaimed professional theatre presenting family-friendly original musicals under a canopy of stars.
+Visitors will split a gut laughing their way through the season’s hysterical original productions at the Northern Sky Theater in Door County The theater is a critically acclaimed professional theatre presenting family-friendly original musicals under a canopy of stars.
 This is a great family night out, as all summer shows are appropriate for all ages.
 The musicals are often Wisconsin originals, including Cheeseheads: The Musical, The Adventures of John Muir, father of our national parks, in The Mountains Call My Name and ice fishermen Lloyd and Marvin in Guys On Ice.

 At Door Shakespeare, visitors will discover an exceptionally memorable evening of theatre featuring, of course, Shakespeare!
 Entertaining and fun for the family and enthusiast, the shows feature gorgeous costumes and live music in a one-of-a-kind outdoor setting - the beautiful Bjorklunden Garden in Door County's Baileys Harbor.